 The Postgrad candidate ineligible for the PGL

-The government’s new Postgraduate loan (PGL) will be available from August 2016, but many prospective students are ineligible due the niggly criteria.
+The government’s new Postgraduate loan (PGL) has been available from August 2016, but many prospective students are ineligible due the niggly criteria.

 Not only this, but the PGL isn’t the best option for everyone, whether you meet all the criteria or not.
 Loan repayments will be steep if you already have an Undergrad loan you’re paying off (they need to be paid off at the same time) and what’s more, the maximum £10k loan won’t stretch that far – this would barely cover tuition fees for a Master’s at many UK universities, never mind additional costs.